What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 This is an important distinction because when it's not a business expense, it doesn't lower your profits.
 A tax deduction reduces your taxable income for income tax purposes but does not reduce your tax basis for self-employment tax.

 Home Office Deduction

-Very few Uber Eats drivers will qualify for the home office deduction.
-You can only claim a home office expense if you have space used ONLY for business AND that is used substantially for your business.
-The nature of delivery work where the app manages almost everything means it's difficult to say you meet that criteria.
+Very few Uber Eats drivers qualify for the home office deduction.
+You can only claim a home office expense if you have space used EXCLUSIVELY for business AND is used substantially for your business.
+The nature of delivery work, where the app manages almost everything, makes it unusual to meet those criteria.
 You can read more about delivery contractors and the home office deduction here.

 Hot Bags and Drink Carriers

 There aren't many situations where one would have legal fees for being a delivery contractor.
 The most common use is if you create an LLC or corporate structure for your business.
-If the legal costs are strictly related to your business, they are a legitimate business expense.
+If the legal costs are strictly related to your business, they are legitimate business expenses.